elisa-tech/tsc/safety-architecture/tools/callgraph-tool/doc/using_with_cpp.md

     > crix_callgraph_filtered.csv
 ```

-Then, re-run the earlier visualization query using the crix_callgraph_filtered.csv as an input csv:
+Then, re-generate the earlier visualization now using the crix_callgraph_filtered.csv as an input csv:
 ```
 cd $CG_DIR/build/lib